jtillil/CPT-Tutorial-ModelReduction/README.md

 ## How to reproduce results and figures

-To reproduce the results and figures presented in the tutorial, run the "MAIN.m" script located in the "~/MAIN" folder while having the "~/MAIN" folder as your working directory.
+To reproduce the results and figures presented in the tutorial, run the "MAIN.m" script located in the "~\MAIN" folder while having the "~\MAIN" folder as your working directory.

 ## How to apply the presented methods